-Natural amenities within the County's complete neighborhoods should be enhanced to improve ecological value and recreational opportunities, while also respecting existing uses and private property rights.
-Fish Creek is an example of an important natural feature that contributes to the character of a developed area.
-Such a resource provides an opportunity to create a series of pathways and greenways that link parks and recreational amenities within a complete neighborhood and connect them to adjacent federally-managed lands such as the Bridger-Teton National Forest.
-The County will explore opportunities to enhance natural amenities within complete neighborhoods.
+Natural amenities within complete neighborhoods should be enhanced to improve ecological value and recreational opportunities, while also respecting existing uses and private property rights.
+Karns Meadow, Flat Creek, Cache Creek, and Fish Creek are examples of important natural features that contribute to the character of developed areas.
+Such resources provide an opportunity to create a series of pathways and greenways that link parks and recreational amenities within a complete neighborhood and connect them to adjacent federally-managed lands such as the Bridger-Teton National Forest.
+The Town and County will explore opportunities to enhance natural amenities within complete neighborhoods while preserving their ecological function.